Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: Introduction

-Most studies on qubit routing rely on a simplified routing model, where circuit cost is quantified by the $ \CX $-based gate count and circuit depth while each $ \SWAP $ gate is unrolled into three $ \CX $ gates according to the textbook pattern $ \SWAP_{q_0,q_1}=\CX_{q_0,q_1}\CX_{q_1,q_0}\CX_{q_0,q_1} $.
+\note{Within the scope of NISQ and low-level fault-tolerant compilation especially for static, nearest-neighbor superconducting topologies---as opposed to dynamically reconfigurable systems like neutral atoms---}most studies on qubit routing rely on a simplified routing model, where circuit cost is quantified by the $ \CX $-based gate count and circuit depth while each $ \SWAP $ gate is unrolled into three $ \CX $ gates according to the textbook pattern $ \SWAP_{q_0,q_1}=\CX_{q_0,q_1}\CX_{q_1,q_0}\CX_{q_0,q_1} $.
 However, this $ \CX $-centric view is misaligned with the physical reality of modern quantum devices.
-Although quantum algorithms are typically expressed in terms of $ \CX $ gates, the underlying hardware may not execute native $ \CX $-equivalent gates, nor does this gate/circuit cost quantification method accurately reflect the true operational cost.
-Indeed, beyond the native support for $ \CX $-equivalent gates (e.g., $ \CZ $~\cite{krantz2019quantum}, Cross-Resonance~\cite{rigetti2010fully}, Mølmer-Sørensen~\cite{bruzewicz2019trapped}), modern quantum hardwares increasingly feature diverse native 2Q basis gates in recent years.
-These alternative basis gates, or the abstracted instruction set architectures (ISAs) can be more powerful than $ \CX $-equivalent gates in terms of synthesis capabilities and fidelity of realization, such as $ \SQiSW $~\cite{huang2023quantum}, the $ \iSWAP $-family and $ \CX $-family gates~\cite{mckinney2024mirage,qiskitXXDecomposer}, and heterogeneous/combinatorial basis gates~\cite{peterson2022optimal,mckinney2024mirage}.
+Although quantum algorithms are typically expressed in terms of $ \CX $ gates, the underlying hardware may not execute native $ \CX $-equivalent gates, nor does this gate cost or circuit cost quantification method accurately reflect the true operational cost.
+Indeed, beyond the native support for $ \CX $-equivalent gates (e.g., $ \CZ $~\cite{krantz2019quantum}, Cross-Resonance~\cite{rigetti2010fully}, Mølmer-Sørensen~\cite{bruzewicz2019trapped}), modern quantum hardware increasingly features diverse native 2Q basis gates in recent years.
+These alternative basis gates, or the abstracted instruction set architectures (ISAs) in a narrow sense, can be more powerful than $ \CX $-equivalent gates in terms of synthesis capabilities \note{(i.e., the efficiency of decomposing arbitrary two-qubit unitaries into hardware-native basis gates)} and fidelity of realization, such as $ \SQiSW $~\cite{huang2023quantum}, the $ \iSWAP $-family and $ \CX $-family fractional gates~\cite{mckinney2024mirage,qiskitXXDecomposer}, and heterogeneous basis gates~\cite{peterson2022optimal,mckinney2024mirage}.
 With such ISAs, $ \SWAP $ can be implemented with a lower cost than three $ \CX $ gates or even be natively realized with high fidelity~\cite{wei2024native,chen2025efficient,nguyen2024programmable}.
 Therefore, the simplified routing model completely ignores the backend ISA properties, severely limiting the potential of compiler optimization.
 Furthermore, the absence of systematic compiler optimization methods across these diverse (even complex, heterogeneous) ISAs has prevented the community from fully exploiting their power and exploring the rich software-hardware co-design space.